joe-crick/simple-assertion/readme.md

 post(someOtherVar === myVar + 1)
 ```

-Simple Assertion evaluates the truth values of the elements in each Array it receives.
-If it encounters a falsey value
+Simple Assertion evaluates the truth values of arguments it receives.
+If it encounters a false value
 it will throw an error, and create an error object indicating what condition failed (pre | post).

-finis.
+_finis_.